ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 #### 2.3.2.4 No Repeat Attempts

 A **contest** represents all of your attempts to overcome a **story obstacle**.
-If your lose it means that no matter how many times you tried to solve the problem, you finally had to give up.
+If you lose it means that no matter how many times you tried to solve the problem, you finally had to give up.
 You can try again only if you use a new **tactic** to overcome the **story obstacle**.

 ### 2.3.3 Resistance